-Tamar Ringel-Kulka, MD
+Tamar Ringel-Kulka, MD, MPH

-Tamar Ringel-Kulka, MD
+Tamar Ringel-Kulka, MD, MPH

-Primary Investigator: Health & Safety Resource Center
+Primary Investigator: North Carolina Child Care Health & Safety Resource Center

 MPH, Health Policy and Administration, University of North Carolina at Chapel Hill, 2000

 Cum Laude, MD, Medicine, Technion-Israel Institute of Technology, 1991